-The off-axis performance of the AO system will be limited by anisoplanatic effects, although the central portion of the field will be much more uniformly corrected due to the use of tomographic wavefront reconstruction.
+The off-axis performance of the AO system will be limited by anisoplanatic effects, although the central portion of the field will be much more uniformly corrected that the current Keck II AO sytem due to the use of tomographic wavefront reconstruction.
 An example of the predicted Strehl for field diameters up to 34" is shown in Figure 10 of Dekany et al. (2009).

 The NGAO AO relays use off-axis parabolas (OAPs) to collimate the light and to produce a pupil at each deformable mirror (DM).
 This pupil is located off the optical axis of the OAP collimator, resulting in aberration of the pupil image on the DM (Bauman, 2009).
 As Bauman shows, for a given field size a smaller DM results in more severe aberrations, the effect of which is to introduce another form of anisoplanatism.
-This effect will be quantified in an end to end analysis of the combined performance of the NGAO system including DAVINCI.
+This effect will be quantified in a future end to end analysis of the combined performance of the NGAO system including DAVINCI.